DownArrows/dab/README.md

 The main problem is coordinating multiple long-running goroutines with methods acting on shared state, while keeping coupling low and using injection of dependencies.
 The wiring up of the "layers" and "components" is done by `DownArrowsBot` in `dab.go`;
-this the data structure and methods you want to read if you want to understand the architecture.
+this is the data structure and methods you want to read if you want to understand the architecture.

 A "layer" is a data structure with a collection of methods that can be called from any goroutine at any time.
 That means they have to be thread-safe, and if at all possible, be passed by value rather by reference.